Finite type invariants of nullhomologous knots in 3-manifolds fibered over $S^1$ by counting graphs

 is a {\it finite type invariant of $M$-null type $n$} if $f(\calK_{n+1}(M))=0$. \end{Def}

 A fundamental problem in the thoery of finite type invariant is to determine the structure of the quotient space $\calK_n(M)/\calK_{n+1}(M)$.
-The restriction of tree claspers in the definition of $\calK_{n,k}(M)$ may not look natural.
-However, this definition is nice to relate the graded quotient with the space of $\Lambda$-colored Jacobi diagrams defined below.
+The restriction of tree claspers given in the definition of $\calK_{n,k}(M)$ may not look natural.
+However, this definition is nice to relate $\calK_n(M)/\calK_{n+1}(M)$ with the space of $\Lambda$-colored Jacobi diagrams defined below.